shaileshlal/CICYSiamese/README.md

 ## Overview of Dataset

-The CICY3 dataset consists of configuration matrices, which are $2d$ tensors along with the number of rows and columns of each matrix as input data.
+The CICY3 dataset consists of configuration matrices, which are two-dimensional tensors along with the number of rows and columns of each matrix as input data.
 The target variables are the topological data of the CICY3.
 These are two positive integers, the Hodge numbers _h<sup>1,1</sup>_, _h<sup>2,1</sup>_ and the second Chern class _C<sub>2</sub>_, an array of positive integers.